 Kuwait is currently the fourth largest projects market in the GCC after the UAE, Saudi Arabia and Qatar.
 Historically, the local market has underperformed its potential, weighed back by politics and a lack of central authority to help push through projects.
 This has meant that despite its vast oil wealth and healthy fiscal position, the state rarely exceeds $15bn of contract awards each year.

-Kuwait Projects H1 2020 is the update to last year’s H1 report.
+Kuwait Projects H2 2020 is the update to this year’s popular H1 report.
 Focused on data, it is aimed at helping companies create strategies for targeting and growing the market.
-It uses almost exclusively data from MEED Projects, the region’s leading online projects tracking service.
-With 15,000 active projects tracked and more than 35,000 in total in the database, MEED Projects makes it possible to quantify current, historical and future trends in the projects market in the region.

 All the MEED Insight reports are delivered via email in digital version.